HerveKoener/stellar-crawler-php/README.md

 ## Dependencies

-This library only need httpful: http://phphttpclient.com/
+This library has no dependencies.

 ## Usage